nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `view summary`

+#### 2.2.7.1 Viewing calorie summary of a specific date
-You may also choose to view the summary for a specific day by specifying a date at the back of view summary.
+You may also choose to view the summary for a specific day by specifying a date at the back of `view summary`.

-Format: `view summary DD/MM/YYYY`
+Format: `view summary DATE/MONTH/YEAR (dd/MM/yyyy)`

-For example, if you would like to view your caloric summary on 22/10/2020, you may key in `view summary 22/10/2020`, and you should get an output similar to below:
+For example, if you would like to view your caloric summary on 22/10/2020, you may key in `view summary 25/10/2020`, and you should get an output similar to below:
 ```
-Date: 22/10/2020
+Date: 25/10/2020
 Total calorie consumed:
-0
+382
 Total calorie burnt:
-23
+74
 Net calorie:
--23
+308
 ```

 ## 2.3 Editing Commands